Converting Grams to Liters: A full breakdown

 The Influence of Temperature and Pressure

 It's crucial to remember that density is temperature-dependent.
-As temperature increases, the volume of a substance usually increases (except for a few anomalies like water near its freezing point), while the mass remains relatively constant.
 This means the density decreases with increasing temperature.
+Because of this, always specify the temperature and, if relevant, the pressure when stating a density value.
 Similarly, pressure can also affect density, particularly for gases.
-Therefore, always specify the temperature and, if relevant, the pressure when stating a density value.
+On top of that, as temperature increases, the volume of a substance usually increases (except for a few anomalies like water near its freezing point), while the mass remains relatively constant.
 Using the density value at a different temperature will lead to an inaccurate volume calculation.
 Accurate density values are often provided in tables specifying the temperature and pressure conditions.

 Dealing with Mixtures and Solutions